 Autumn is here and an influx of new graduates will be preparing to enter the workplace.
 The latest generation of the UK workforce, often referred to as millennials, will come with fresh ideas, new perspectives, and, as true digital natives, with much more technological nous.
 How will the millennial workplace be different?

 Given that 81% of HR managers say digitally savvy graduates make workplaces more productive, they will be in high demand.
 However, the millennial workplace will have many changes.

 Using results from a recent Vodafone study into millennials in the workforce, we explore a few of the ways SMEs looking to expand and develop their businesses can attract and keep a new generation of talent.

-Given these factors are of such importance to millennials, flexible working can be a great way to offer these employees the freedom to work in a way which suits their job and lifestyle: whether working remotely from home or a public space; or using flexible hours; or having the freedom to fit their work around their lifestyle.
+Given these factors are of such importance to millennials, flexible working can be a great way to offer these employees the freedom to work in a way that suits their job and lifestyle: whether working remotely from home or a public space; or using flexible hours, or having the freedom to fit their work around their lifestyle.

 Some businesses may fear that the introduction of flexible working could be a costly venture.
-However, such environments can now be set-up much more affordably than ever before using mobile technology: with a smartphone, laptop or tablet all that is really required.
-Mix that with a connection to the internet, access into the office IT infrastructure and willing employees, and you have a flexible culture at no extra cost.
+However, such environments can now be set up much more affordably than ever before using mobile technology: with a smartphone, laptop, or tablet all that is really required.
+Mix that with a connection to the internet, access to the office IT infrastructure, and willing employees, and you have a flexible culture at no extra cost.

-Our research shows that, according to the millennials themselves, this new pool of talent want flexible, dynamic and modern work and are likely to want to work for businesses which offer it.
+Our research shows that, according to the millennials themselves, this new pool of talent wants flexible, dynamic, and modern work and is likely to want to work for businesses that offer it.
 As digital technologies continue to evolve, it is vital businesses embrace flexible and digital ways of working in order to survive and thrive.
-By aligning themselves with the millennial mind-set, these changes will not just benefit the younger generation coming into the workplace but empower businesses as whole, laying the foundations for a successful digital future.
+By aligning themselves with the millennial mindset, these changes will not just benefit the younger generation coming into the workplace but empower businesses as a whole, laying the foundations for a successful digital future.